Azure/SimuLand/2_deploy/aadHybridIdentityADFS/README.md

 * adminPassword = Password for new local administrator account
 * adfsUsername = New AD FS service account
 * adfsPassword = Password for new AD FS service account
+* domainFQDN = The FQDN of the Active Directory Domain to be created
 * pfxCertName = Name of the Trusted CA signed SSL Certificate file hosted in the Azure storage account – Private Container (Check `Deployment Requirements` section)
 * PfxCertPassword = Password used to export trusted CA signed SSl certificate
 * _pfxCertBlobSasUrl = Blob SAS Url to access a trusted CA signed SSL certificate hosted in an Azure account storage private container.
 A .PFX file.